The Mombasa Marine National Park and Reserve is a marine park and national reserve located in Mombasa, Kenya.

 I particularly liked the colorful parrotfish and seemed to have struck my first inter-species friendship with a brightly colored blue and pink parrotfish that seemed to swim along with me and want to play. 🙂

-We swam around Mombasa Marine National Park and Reserve for about an hour and then it was time to go back to shore.
+We swam around Mombasa Marine National Park and Reserve for about an hour.
+Then it was time to go back to shore.

 As we waited to drive on to Malindi, we took a moment to enjoy Kenyatta Beach.